objcio/articles/2014-10-10-receipt-validation.md

 Receipts were introduced alongside the release of the Mac App Store, as part of the OS X 10.6.6 update.
 While iOS has always provided server-side receipts for in-app purchases, it was only with iOS 7 that iOS and OS X began to share the same receipt format.

-A receipt is meant to be a trusted record of a purchase, along with any in-app purchases that the user has made.
-Like a physical receipt that you get when shopping in a store, it is the proof that the application or the in-app purchases have been paid for.
+A receipt is meant to be a trusted record of a purchase, along with any in-app purchases that the user has made — much like a paper receipt that you get when shopping in a store.

 Here are some key points about receipts: